Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Pat’s hand gripped mine tightly– her eyes glistened with mischief.
 “I so look forward to your visits.
 Everyone else around here is so darned serious!
 I wish they’d just lighten up a little.”
 I looked around the room and she was right.
 Her 58-year-old husband and 32-year-old daughter sat on the couch, looking as if a smile would shatter their faces into a million pieces.
 “Tell me something funny that happened to you this week,” she continued.
 “What’s that little boy of yours been up to now?”

 Despite the tremendous advances in cancer treatment, just the word “cancer” evokes a visceral reaction in many people.
-This includes family, friends, and even some health care providers.
+This includes family, friends, and even some healthcare providers.
 One of my patients shared that when she attempted to make a joke about her condition, her husband reprimanded her: “Honey, you shouldn’t be making jokes.
 Don’t you realize how serious your condition is?”
 This came as no surprise to me.
-A survey of terminally ill patients showed that over three fourths of them said they wanted more humor but that their family would not joke with them.
+A survey of terminally ill patients showed that over three-fourths of them said they wanted more humor but that their families would not joke with them.

 Does humor serve a purpose for those with terminal or chronic conditions?
 Absolutely.
 Humor serves many purposes, including relieving anxiety, managing painful feelings, and releasing anger in a socially acceptable way.
 Humor is a wonderful coping mechanism that can help by reframing or seeing situations in a new light.